Community healthcare

 Community Health Services help us do exactly that, age at home, safe and well.

-The Comox Valley is fortunate to be served by a dedicated home-care team, working in about 550 homes in our community and making close to 50,000 home visits each year.
+The Comox Valley is fortunate to be served by a dedicated home-care team, working with 3,300 people in our community and making close to 52,000 home visits each year.

 Studies show that someone turning 65 has a 70% chance of needing some form of continuing care, support, and services to remain safely at home.